Aims & Scope

 Editorial & Peer Review Process

 Members of the IAFOR Journal of Arts & Humanities Editorial Board are experts in diverse fields within the arts and humanities.
-As of January 2017, there are 7 scholars from 5 countries on the journal’s editorial board.
-The Editor takes steps to ensure that all manuscripts are completely anonymised.
+As of June 2018, there are 7 scholars from 5 countries on the journal’s editorial board.
+The Editor takes steps to always ensure that all manuscripts are completely anonymised.

-Reviewers must fill out a review form and may also use Microsoft Word to add corrections and suggestions to the submitted manuscript.
-Reviewer comments must be objective and provided with the aim of helping authors improve their article.
-Reviewers are requested to return their review within 2 to 3 weeks.
-The editorial process may take more time when there are extenuating circumstances, such as conflicts with the evaluators’ teaching duties at the beginning or end of an academic semester.
+We do not guarantee short peer review times, although reviewers are requested to return their review within 2 to 3 weeks.
+The editorial process may take more time (sometimes considerably) when there are extenuating circumstances, such as conflicts with the evaluators’ teaching duties at the beginning or end of an academic semester, or pandemics.